TABLE OF CONTENTS

 The subscription industry has exploded in growth since 2014.
 From 4.7 million visits in April of 2014 to over 41 million in April of 2018.
 With no intention of slowing down, smaller boxes have begun popping up and taking a large share of the market.
 It also shows that more niche-oriented boxes are becoming preferred over general box types.
 This means that there is a great opportunity for growth with highly specific products.

 Beginning a Subscription Book Club

-Once you have a system planned out, the next step will be to focus on your website.
-This will be the main driver for traffic.
+Once you have a system planned out, the next step will be to launch an eCommerce subscription book club website.
+This will be the main way to increase website traffic.
 Curating content on the site so that you are instantly searchable online is the easiest way to become relevant to your customers.
 Know your subscription customer down to the age, area, income amount, and preferences.
 Brainstorm and research direct competitors to get this information.
 Once you have that information, marketing to them becomes much easier.

 What to Include in Your Book Subscription